 As a company with one of the biggest and most popular services in the world, Google has a huge database of user information that most users can’t even recall themselves.
-If you are a privacy buff, then Google data collection should be a concern.
+Even if you aren’t a privacy buff, Google data collection should be a concern.

 But it’s not all doom and gloom.
 Google does not hide the fact that they collect data.
 The tech giant gives users the ability to see, limit, delete, or download this information.
-If you find yourself asking “what does Google know about me”, read on.
+If you find yourself asking “what does Google know about me”, here’s the list:

 One of the best inventions in the array of Google services is Google maps.
 In this day and age, everybody uses Google maps at some point.
 If you have your location tracking enabled on your phone, Google logs everywhere you have ever been and keeps that information.
 The data goes all the way to the very first day you started using the service.